delphidabbler/codesnip/branches/parsnip/RepoStructure.md

     - When merging from _trunk_ has ceased do the following:

-        - Move remaining CodeSnip files from _Src_ to _Src\Main_. **Be careful to leave behind files that actually belong in _Src_ such as the group project file, make file etc.**
+        - Move remaining CodeSnip files from _Src_ to _Src\Main_. **Be careful to leave behind those files that continue to belong in _Src_ such as the group project file, make file etc.**

         - Update relevant project files as required.